nextcloud/documentation/admin_manual/installation/nginx_examples.rst

 ============================

 This page covers example Nginx configurations to use with running an Nextcloud server.
-Note that Nginx is not officially supported, and this page is community-maintained.
+This page is community-maintained.
 (Thank you, contributors!)

 -  You need to insert the following code into **your Nginx configuration file.**